psycopg/psycopg/docs/basic/transactions.rst

 to the end of a transaction block, rolling back its transaction but allowing the program execution to continue from there.
 By default the exception rolls back the innermost transaction block, but any current block can be specified as the target.
-In the following example, an hypothetical `!CancelCommand` may stop the processing and cancel any operation previously performed, but not entirely committed yet.
+In the following example, a hypothetical `!CancelCommand` may stop the processing and cancel any operation previously performed, but not entirely committed yet.